amazon-ion/ion-docs/guides/cookbook.md

 let ion = require('ion-js');

 let reader = ion.makeReader('{hello: "world"}');
-reader.next();                      // position the reader at the first value, a struct reader.stepIn();                    // step into the struct reader.next();                      // position the reader at the first value in the struct let hello = reader.fieldName();     // retrieve the current value's field name let world = reader.stringValue();   // retrieve the current value's string value reader.stepOut();                   // step out of the struct console.log(hello + ' ' + world);   // prints:  hello world
+reader.next();                         // position the reader at the first value, a struct reader.stepIn();                       // step into the struct reader.next();                         // position the reader at the first value in the struct let fieldName = reader.fieldName();    // retrieve the current value's field name let value = reader.stringValue();      // retrieve the current value's string value reader.stepOut();                      // step out of the struct console.log(fieldName + ' ' + value);  // prints:  hello world
 ```

 In the above example, the text Ion `{hello: "world"}` was probably typed by a human
 using a text editor.
 The following example will illustrate how it could have
-been generated using an `Writer`.
+been generated using a `Writer`.

 The following example shows how Ion data can be written: